cinc-project/automate/components/docs-chef-io/content/automate/package_cleanup.md

 Verbose mode provides:

-* Step-by-step execution stages
+- Step-by-step execution stages
-* Complete list of running services with package identifiers
+- A complete list of running services with package identifiers
-* All whitelisted/protected packages
+- All whitelisted/protected packages
-* Per-package deletion progress
+- Per-package deletion progress
-* Pass-by-pass cleanup statistics
+- Pass-by-pass cleanup statistics
-* Detailed final summary
+- Detailed final summary

 ## Protected Packages

 The following package categories are automatically protected from deletion:

-### 1. Running Services
+### Running Services

 All packages currently running as Habitat services are protected.
 To see your running services: